emarsden/dash-mpd-rs/README.md

 "vlc,ffmpeg")` means that for an AVI media container the external muxer vlc will be tried first, then ffmpeg in case of failure.
 This method option can be used multiple times to specify options for different container types.

+If the library feature `libav` is enabled, muxing is implemented using ffmpeg’s libav library, via the `ac_ffmpeg` crate.
+This allows the library to work with fewer runtime dependencies.
+However, these commandline applications implement a number of checks and workarounds to fix invalid input streams that tend to exist in the wild.
+Some of these workarounds are implemented here when using libav as a library, but not all of them, so download support tends to be more robust with the default configuration (using an external application as a subprocess).

 ## DASH features supported